Design Introspection#

 or other structural aspects of an object.

 In JITX, introspection of the circuit graph is an important feature for programmatic design of circuits.
-By allowing the user to introspect the running design, we allow for a wide range of behavior that would other wise be impossible.
+By allowing the user to introspect the running design, we allow for a wide range of behavior that would otherwise be impossible.
 For example, consider an activity like decorating the first pad of a land pattern with a silkscreen marker.
 It might consist of the following steps:

 Determine what pads are present